Wendy Bradfield

 Although I don't need birthday cake and balloons to celebrate my birthday, that's what I got in the middle of the Sinai desert.

-He reappeared with a small cake and one balloon.
+My friend excused himself for a moment and reappeared with a small cake and a balloon.

 When someone is a witness to your growth, it creates a bond.